Freechains/README/docs/cmds.md

 freechains chain '#' reps 'B2853F45...'
 ```

-#### `chain traverse`
+#### `chain consensus`

-Traverses and gets the hashes of a sub-tree of blocks in the chain.
+Gets the consensus order in the chains.
-Starts from the heads and traverses down to the given block hashes (excluded).
+Lists all block hashes starting from the genesis block.

 ```
-freechains chain <name> traverse <hashes>...
+freechains chain <name> consensus
 ```

 - `<name>`: name of the chain
-- `<hashes>...`: list of hashes to stop traversing

-The given hashes are typically the previous heads in the chain that were
-already processed by an application.
-To process new blocks in the chain, these old heads are used to stop the
-traversal.

 - Examples:

 ```
-freechains chain '#' traverse '2_CBBBE2...'
-'3_D3DB32...'
+freechains chain '#' consensus
 ```

 #### `chain listen`